 By paying for your Solo 401k with business funds, you will be eligible to claim a deduction for the cost of the plan, including annual maintenance fees.

 The deduction for the cost associated with the Solo 401k Plan and ongoing maintenance will help reduce your business’s income tax liability.
 In effect, this will offset the cost of adopting a self-directed Solo 401k Plan.

 The retirement tax professionals at the IRA Financial Group will help you take advantage of the available business tax deduction for adopting a Solo 401k Plan.

 Asset & Creditor Protection

 In the case of a bankruptcy, the general exemption found in section 522 of the Bankruptcy Code, 11 U.S.C. §522, provides an unlimited exemption for retirement assets exempt from taxation for Section 401(a) (tax qualified retirement plans—pensions, profit-sharing and section 401(k) plans).
-Thus, ERISA qualified plans as well as Self-Directed 401K plans are afforded full bankruptcy exemption.
+Thus, ERISA qualified plans as well as Self-Directed 401(k) plans are given full bankruptcy exemption.

 Our tax and ERISA professionals are on-site greatly reducing the setup time and cost.
-Most importantly, each client of the IRA Financial Group is assigned a retirement tax professional to help with the establishment of the Self-Directed 401K Plan.
+Most importantly, each client of the IRA Financial Group receives a retirement tax professional to help with the establishment of the Plan.

 Get in Touch